-Three Months Ended April 30, Ch ange
+Three Months Ended July 31, Cha inge

 (unaudited, in thousands) 2022 2021 \$ %

-General and administrative \$ 36,532 \$ 25,925 \$ 10,607 41 %
+General and administrative \$ 40,591 \$ 28,803 \$ 11,788 41 %

 The increase in general and administrative expense was due to higher costs to support the growth of our business and to maintain compliance as a public company.
-In particular, these higher costs were driven by an increase in general and administrative personnel headcount resulting in \$7.5 million higher personnel costs and stock-based compensation.
-A portion of the increased personnel costs was due to higher payroll taxes related to the vesting of restricted stock units and stock option exercises, which was impacted by our higher average stock price as compared to the prior year.
+In particular, these higher costs were driven by an increase in general and administrative personnel headcount resulting in an increase of \$9.0 million in personnel costs and stock-based compensation.
+In addition, general and administrative expense increased due to higher professional services fees and higher travel costs.
+The increase in travel costs was primarily driven by higher headcount and the easing of restrictions related to the COVID-19 pandemic.